Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Install ReMoods Theme

-Notice: Don't use more than one theming plugin at the same time, they might conflict with each other.
+Notice: Please don't use more than one theming plugin at the same time, they might conflict with each other.
 Even if you want to install more than one theme, you should keep only one that is turning on at the time.

 To install ReMoods: